shutu0930/Resume/README.md

 # Resume
 # Shu Tu

-52 Daley Rd, Acton, Canberra,
+16 Orange Street,
-ACT2601, Australia
+Eastwood NSW 2122, Australia
 Telephone: 0426800127
 Email: shuman.shu.tu@gmail.com

 ## Objective
 I am an enthusiastic girl, looking for an opportunity to use my strong computer professional skills and teamwork skill in providing useful, well-constructed websites and software applications in companies from IT relevant areas.
-I am interested learning these skills and want to work with excellent people.
+I am interested in learning these skills and want to work with excellent people.
 ## Education Background
-##### 2016 – Current: Master of Computing, Australian National University
+##### 2016 – 2017: Master of Computing, Australian National University
-Average, Expected completion: Dec 2017
+###### Master of Computing, Artificial Intelligence Specification
+- Relevant Courses: HCI Usability Engineering, Art Interaction in New Media, Computer Vision, Relational Database, Networked Information Systems, Managing Software Projects in a System Context, Software Construction, Software Analysis Design, Bio-inspired Computing
+- Cumulative GPA: 6.125
 ##### 2011: 	 	             Bachelor of Internet of Things Engineering, Chinese Soochow University
-Studying Computer Science and Technology subjects; GPA: 3.6/4
+##### Studying Computer Science and Technology subjects
+- Relevant Courses: Multimedia Communication Technology, Data Structures, Algorithms Design Analysis
+- Cumulative GPA: 3.62 / 4.00

 ## Relevant Experience
-#### Feb 2017-current, Position: *Front-end web developer in Spinify company*
+#### Feb 2017- Nov 2017, Position: *Front-end web developer in Spinify company*
 - Built a supper support Web system offering services for their customer management.
 - Applied strong web development skills to solve problems from users with different roles.
 - Used initiative and presentation skill to promote Spinify products on campus showcase.
 - Led, motivated and supported team member when being a team leader under Agile project environment.
 - Developed better oral and written communication skills contributing to the collaboration with Spinify staff.
-#### Nov 2016-current Position: *IT Crowd member in Burgmann College in ANU*
+#### Nov 2016- Nov 2017: *IT Crowd member in Burgmann College in ANU*
 - Provided technical help for students and college staff who have IT related issues;
 - Developed strong research and analysis skills through solving various IT issues and maintaining network security.
 - Used initiative and oral communication skills in facilitating training workshops for village students.